Tampere-University-Urban-Physics/fundamentals-of-gis/README.md

 - Develop the ability to perform new analyses, troubleshoot, and find help from the GIS community to solve your problems

 ## Structure
-The course consists of **9 sections**, of which each includes a piece and an exercise.
+The course consists of **9 exercises**, each of which includes a piece of theory and an exercise.
 It's recommended to go through the theory before attempting the exercise.
 The first exercise is meant to give you the basic skills in GIS and the software we will be using, QGIS.
 From there on you will build on these basic skills using the other exercises, covering various analyses and methods, and develop a fundamental skillset in GIS and QGIS.

 | Exercise | Topic | Methods |
 |--|--|--|